 “Romanticism Against Youth.”
 Work in Nineteenth-Century Studies (WINCS) Research Group, University of Toronto, 2012.

 “Rising Tide, Grey Tsunami: Charting the History of a Dangerous Metaphor.”
 Canadian Geriatrics Society Podcast Series.
 Episode 3.
 Web.
 2012.
-[Link to accompanying slides and podcast, or click on MP3 below].
+[Link or click on MP3 below].

 With Michael Massimi.
 “Memento Mori: Designing for Death in Human-Computer Interaction (HCI).”
 Annual Interdisciplinary Workshop for CIHR Health Care, Technologies and Place Strategic Research Training Program.
 Toronto, 2009.

 “‘You get this humanity touching you:’ A Qualitative Study of Student Experience in Canada’s First Undergraduate Health Humanities Curriculum” (with undergraduate now medical student Marcela Costa).
 Annual Conference of the International Health Humanities Consortium, Houston, TX, USA.
 March 9-11, 2017.

 “The Trouble With Stories: Expertise and the Ethics of Narrating Illness.”
 Creating Space Pre-Conference for Canadian Conference on Medical Education, Montreal.
 April 14.

 “Can Students with Social Sciences and Humanities (SSH) Premedical Education be Successful Medical Students?” (presented with Mark D. Hanson, MD).
 Canadian Conference on Medical Education, Montreal.
 April 19.

 “Still Life: Aging, Masculinity, Genre.”
 Modern Language Association (MLA) Annual Convention, Austin TX USA.
 January 8, 2016.